JvanKatwijk/qt-dab/structure.md

   * a class "padHandler" that handles the "PAD",  Program Associated Data, varying from Dynamic Label to MOT data;

-  * subdirectory for MOT data, containing classes for handling a variety of MOT objects, i.e. Slides and EPG data;
+  * a **subdirectory** for MOT data, containing classes for handling a variety of MOT objects, i.e. Slides and EPG data;

      * a class "motHandler", the common interface from the providers of the MOT data to the "motDirectory" and "motObject" classes;